DANS-KNAW/dans-datastation-architecture/docs/index.md

 |-------------------------------------|------------------------------------------------------------------|
 | [dd-verify-dataset]{:target=_blank} | <https://github.com/DANS-KNAW/dd-verify-dataset>{:target=_blank} |

-### External Workflow Step Services

-The [workflow](#workflows) step-type [http/authext]{:target=_blank} will invoke an external HTTP service and authorize it to query and modify the dataset being published.
-The following micro-services have been created to perform specific steps.

-#### dd-workflow-step-virus-scan
+### dd-virus-scan

-A (`PrePublishDataset`) workflow step that scans all files in a dataset for virus using `clamav` and blocks publication if a virus is found.
+A service p that scans all files in a dataset for virus using `clamav` and blocks publication if a virus is found.

 | Docs                                            | Code                                                                       |
 |-------------------------------------------------|----------------------------------------------------------------------------|
 | [dd-workflow-step-virus-scan]{:target=_blank}   | <https://github.com/DANS-KNAW/dd-workflow-step-virus-scan>{:target=_blank} |

-#### dd-workflow-step-vault-metadata
+### dd-vault-metadata

-A (`PrePublishDataset`) workflow step that fills in the "Vault Metadata" for a dataset version.
+A service that fills in the "Vault Metadata" for a dataset version.
 These metadata will be used later on by [dd-transfer-to-vault](#dd-transfer-to-vault) to catalogue the long-term preservation copy of the dataset version when it is stored on tape.

 | Docs                                              | Code                                                                       |